Supervisor/superlance/docs/memmon.rst

 command-line switches).

 :command:`memmon` is incapable of monitoring the process status of processes which are not :command:`supervisord` child processes.
+Without the `--cumulative` option, only the RSS of immediate children of the :command:`supervisord` process will be considered.

 :command:`memmon` is a "console script" installed when you install :mod:`superlance`.
 Although :command:`memmon` is an executable program, it